pantherfoundation/panther-core/contracts/contracts/protocol/pantherForest/README.txt

 12.The Forest root is unique on every network.
 The contract keeps a history of, say, 256 latest seen roots, and users may refer to any of the root saved on the history.
-   The Forest root gets updated by the smart contract on-chain every time:
+13.The Forest tree root gets updated by the smart contract on-chain every time:
    - User inserts UTXO(s) into the Taxi tree
-   - Miner inserts the batch into the Bus tree
+   - Miner inserts a batch into the Bus tree
    - Keepers update the root of the Ferry tree
-   - Any of the Static tree's subtrees get updated.
+   - Any of the Static tree's subtrees gets updated.

+## Panther Trees: Strategy of syncing between supported networks

-** Data / and (config) params to share & sync between networks
+Data / and (config) params to share & sync between networks:
 - UTXO "Bus" tree root from every supported network
-- zAccount global UTXOs
+- zAccount UTXOs
 - TrustProvidersKeys global tree root
 - zAccountBlacklist global tree root
 - zAssets global tree root
 - zZones global tree root
 - zNetworks global tree root

-Sync strategy:
 ------------------------------|-------------------------------------------------
 Data kind                     | Sync strategy
 ------------------------------|-------------------------------------------------